wjtim/highlander/README.md

 - **Leaderboard**: Tracks the top 5 names with the longest display times.
 - **Profanity Filter**: Ensures that submitted names are appropriate.
 - **Animations**: Smooth fade-in and fade-out animations on leaderboard updates.
-- **No Empty Names**: Prevents empty name submissions and caps name length at 10 characters.
+- **No Empty Names**: Prevents empty name submissions and caps name length at 15 characters.

 ## 🛠️ Tech Stack

 - **React**: Frontend library used to build the user interface.
 - **Firebase**: Backend services for database, real-time updates, and hosting.
-- **Netlify**: Platform for hosting the application.

 ## 📦 Getting Started